Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/buttons/buttons.rst

    This is used with object buttons (such as parent, constraints or modifiers) to select an object from the 3D View.
 Camera Depth
-   Number buttons effecting distance can also use the eyedropper.
+   Number fields effecting distance can also use the eyedropper.

    This is used to set the camera's depth of field so the depth chosen is in focus.